Chapter 52 BWV 117 Sei Lob und Ehr dem höchsten Gut

 Thus there are a number of mysteries surrounding both the music and origin of this work.
 The text, however, is less contentious, being another of that select group of cantatas in which all stanzas of the original hymn tune were set, as written, without paraphrases or additional lines.
 (NB a list of the nine cantatas which Bach set in this manner may be found at the end of the essay on C 97: vol 2 chapter 59).

 Whether Bach adopted this procedure because of time constraints or problems with librettists is a matter of conjecture.
 It may, of course, have been an artistic decision through which Bach set himself another of the many stimulating challenges that he seemed to need.
 But whatever the reason, it is clear that in C 117 Bach had no problems in finding a suitably wide range of movement structures to accommodate the unaltered verses.
 In C 107 he seems to have found himself somewhat limited, since four of the verses were set as arias and only one as a recitative.
 In C 117 we find hybrid recitatives and arias for tenor, bass and alto, all with widely varied instrumental accompaniments.
-Bach clearly went to considerable lengths, employing his constructional skills in the production of work of satisfying balance and unity.
+Bach clearly went to considerable lengths, employing his constructional skills for the production of work of satisfying balance and unity.

 The simple four-part chorale setting is more or less the centre-piece of the cantata so let us begin with it.
 Readers may like to compare C 117 with the later cantata C 9 (chapter 58) based upon the same hymn.
 In that case, the text is somewhat more ambiguous than that of this work which concentrates principally upon honouring the Lord.
 However, even in the largely uncomplicated C 117 one notes that the message of this setting is somewhat at odds with the positive mood of the rest of the work—-in my distress I called to God, please take note of my tears.